james-haddock/get-sorty/README.md

 ## Description

 This project is a directory monitor that watches for changes in specified directories.
-When a new file is added to a directory, it performs a series of tasks based on the file's extension.
-The tasks for each file extension are configurable by the user.
+When a new file or folder is added to a directory, it performs a series of tasks based on the item's attributes.
+The tasks for each file are configurable by the user.

 ## Features

 - Monitor multiple directories for changes
-- Perform tasks on new files based on specified attributes
+- Perform tasks on new files and directories based on specified attributes
 - User-configurable tasks for each file extension
 - Multi-platform functionality (MacOS, Linux, Windows)
 - Discreet and efficient background service